SITHFAB002 Provide Responsible Service of Alcohol

 personal and business implications of breaching any laws or regulations

-offences relating to the sale or service of alcohol and ramifications of non-compliance with the law and industry codes for the organisation, licensee and individual staff members
+offenses relating to the sale or service of alcohol and ramifications of non-compliance with the law and industry codes for the organization, licensee and individual staff members

-legal drink and drive limits customised to state or territory legislation
+legal drink and drive limits customized to state or territory legislation

 |ASSESSMENT CONDITIONS||Assessment must be conducted in a safe environment where evidence gathered demonstrates competency in the unit outcomes.|

 Assessment must ensure access to:

 organizational policies and procedures for the responsible sale, service or supply of alcohol

 signs that comply with wording required by legislation

 standard promotional signs issued by the relevant state or territory licensing authority

 information or plain English fact sheets distributed by government regulators or industry bodies